AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

     private

+       use A;

-       --  Here, we have limited visibility
+       --  Here, we have full visibility
        --  of package A

        type T2 is record